 A stock trader on the other hand must sift through a vast number of assets to pinpoint a hand-full of eligible stocks that fit your investment criteria.
 This required research is tedious and very time intensive.

 FX traders only need to concentrate on the latest economic and political news of the countries whose currency they wish to trade.

 This makes currency trading much more simplified and therefor much easier to trade than stocks.

 Quite often, the stock markets can hit a lull, resulting in shrinking volumes and activity.
 As a result, it may be hard to open and close positions when you’d like to.

-That translate into more profit for the Forex investor.
+The many benefits of Forex trading over the stock markets translate into more profit for the Forex investor.